token-tricksters/deep-learning-nlp/README.md

 #### Results with Synthetic Data

 It's important to mention that our model didn't overfit on the training set, even after 30 epochs with 100.000 synthetic instances from GPT2.
 The methods used didn't improve the validation accuracy beyond what our best model already achieved.
+Additionally, performance worsened on the task with synthetic data.
-However, we believe that the synthetic data augmentation approach has potential and could be further explored in future research.
+However, we believe that the synthetic data augmentation approach has potential and could be further explored in future research, especially with larger models like GPT-4.

 ---